CodeDrinking/CodeDrinking/README.md

+    Hey there i'm roshan AKA CodeDrinking.
+    I'm a student
 - 👋 Hi, I’m @CodeDrinking
 - 👀 I’m interested in Java developmemt and MERN FULL STACK Development
 - 🌱 I’m currently learning Java with DSA and MERN FULL STACK in Coding Ninjas